 Why?
-Well, cookie bakers know why: royal icing which is generally made with meringue powder as opposed to beaten egg whites.
-Buy yours now before it becomes hard to find; this usually happens when magazines and newspapers start printing holiday cookie recipes.
+Well, cookie bakers know why: royal icing which is generally made with meringue powder, as opposed to beaten egg whites.
+Kitchenboy advises to buy yours now before it becomes hard to find; this meringue powder shortage usually happens after magazines and newspapers start printing holiday cookie recipes.

 – If you will be using additional icing patterns or using food doodlers, let the icing harden first.
 This gives you a nice canvas from which to work.

-As for your cookie decorating tool, you can use the traditional bag or use one of the new solutions.
-I like the Kuhn Rikon decorating set which uses squeeze bottles to push the icing out through the decorating tip.
+As for a cookie decorating tool, you can use the traditional piping bag or use one of the new solutions.
+I recommend the Kuhn Rikon decorating set which uses squeeze bottles to push the icing out through the decorating tip.
 The reason I like it so much is that young and old can use the little bottles to ice cookies and cupcakes.
-When you stop squeezing, the icing stops, plus the caps are couplers allowing you to change tips easily.
-Multiple bottles provide an efficient way to ice using different colors.
+When you stop squeezing, the icing stops, plus the caps are actual individual couplers, allowing you to change tips easily without emptying the contents.
+The set’s multiple bottles provide an efficient way to ice cookies and cakes using different colors.
 The bonus offset spatula gives you a great tool for easy smooth icing distribution.